About the Blog

 A good Team can assist in sharpening the skills of the quick reaction team in charge of the defense against real-world attacks.
 The simulations carried out by Red Teams can provide IT personnel, network security teams, physical security organizations and government teams with a realistic view of what a possible attack might look like.
 This results in a better understanding of possible adversaries and help to improve counter measures against them.

 A Red Team provides alternative and adversarial analysis of plans, operational orders and tactical decisions as well.
 Like an adversary, the a Team identifies patterns that lead to vulnerabilities in the strategy and often expose alternative ways to examine the breaking point of policies and plans.

 Adversaries don’t play by any rules.
 Attackers adapt and learn from their failures.
 A good Red Team then has to adapt and play by the same rules of the adversary, in other words: no rules.
 Red Teams can solve problems through an indirect and creative approach, using reasoning that is not immediately obvious and involving ideas that may not be obtainable by using only traditional step-by-step logic.

-Red Team members think outside the box; they are not bothered by rules.
+Red Team members think outside the box.
 They look at a problem from multiple perspectives at the same time, often probing the different sides of a problem - or solution - that was never considered.
 Red Teams recognize contingencies and bring them to the forefront of analysis by asking the right questions and challenging underlying assumptions.